Rohit1021/fertilizer-recommendation-system/README.md

   - Predictions return **Top-3 fertilizers** with associated probabilities.
 - **Web Application**
   - Flask backend with dropdowns for categorical inputs and text boxes for numeric features.
-  - Displays **Top-3 fertilizer recommendations** directly in the browser.
+  - Displays **Top-3 fertilizer predictions** directly in the browser.
 - **Deployment Ready**
   - Schema-driven inference pipeline ensures consistency between training and prediction.
   - Simple to deploy on Render / Railway / HuggingFace Spaces.